panoysia/faculty-evaluation/README.md

 # Description
 This app is an online implementation of the manual faculty profiling and evaluation process done by most local state universities in the Philippines.

-Basically, think of this as a semi-HR application catered to faculty members.
-This app has CRUD capabilities for basic HR features like leaves management and employee/faculty profiling.
+Basically, think of it as a semi-HR application catered to faculty members.
+The features are:

+1. Profiling and CRUD capabilities of faculty members, plus managing their leaves and career paths.

+2. Performance evaluation through a web-based form questionnaire that can be answered by the colleagues and students of the faculty member.

+3. Determining the next rank of the faculty member based on his or her evaluation score — either he or she is promoted to the next rank or remain in current.

 Originally, this app started as a project proposal of my friend who works in a local state university near my hometown [Iloilo City](https://en.wikipedia.org/wiki/Iloilo_City). **I volunteered in kind to develop it so that I can practice and apply my Ruby and Ruby on Rails skills in real world scenarios.**